 40-minute speedboat south of Phuket.
 Bungalow Bay has staghorn coral at 5-10m depth, parrotfish, and occasional reef sharks (harmless).
 Best visibility October-April.
 Better clarity than most Phuket-side beach snorkeling.
 The island has a resort that books some speedboats; confirm your operator's non-guest access before booking.

-Ko Racha Yai (เกาะราชาใหญ่) sits 40 minutes south of Phuket by speedboat, past the Chalong Pier departure point, and the visual difference between the water there and the beach snorkeling you can do off Kata or Karon is significant.
-At Bungalow Bay on the northwest side of the island, the coral starts at about 5 meters and runs to 10 meters: staghorn formations, brain coral, parrotfish working the reef in small groups.
-I’ve also seen blacktip reef sharks on the sandy bottom near the coral edge.
+Ko Racha Yai (เกาะราชาใหญ่) sits 40 minutes south of Phuket by speedboat, past the Chalong Pier departure point.
+The visual difference between the water there and the beach snorkeling you can do off Kata or Karon is significant.
+At Bungalow Bay on the northwest side of the island, the coral starts at about 5 meters and runs to 10 meters.
+You’ll see staghorn formations, brain coral, and parrotfish working the reef in small groups.
+We’ve also seen blacktip reef sharks on the sandy bottom near the coral edge.
 They’re shallow-water hunters that treat snorkelers as furniture.
-Worth knowing they’re there; not worth being nervous about.
+Worth knowing they’re there.
+Not worth being nervous about.

 Best visibility is October through April, when the northeast monsoon keeps the Andaman Sea calmer from the south.
 In the wet season, visibility at Ko Racha Yai drops, though it’s still generally better than the main Phuket beaches.
-The practical note: there’s a resort on the island that contracts some of the speedboat operators for guest transport.
+The practical note is access.
+There’s a resort on the island that contracts some of the speedboat operators for guest transport.
 If you’re a non-guest booking a day trip, ask your tour operator directly whether they have confirmed access to the beach at Bungalow Bay.
 Most do, but the arrangement matters.
-Snorkeling trips run ฿1,200-1,800 roundtrip depending on departure point and group size.
+Snorkeling trips run $34-51 roundtrip depending on departure point and group size.
 If you’re serious about the reef, comparing Ko Racha Yai against the other snorkeling spots near Phuket is worth doing before you book.

 Getting Around Phuket